 Students eligible for Washington College Grant must meet the following criteria:

-Be a Washington state resident, for at least one year prior to starting attendance at DigiPen.
+Be a Washington state resident, for at least one year prior to starting attendance at any Washington state institution.

-Provide documentation of residency verification (if dependent, one from student, and two from parent(s); if independent: two from student).
+Provide documentation of residency verification (if dependent, one document from student, and two from parent(s); if independent: two documents from student).
 For required verification, please visit, call, or email the Office of Financial Aid.

 Meet State Satisfactory Academic Progress (SAP).
 The Satisfactory Academic Progress policy for Washington College Grant recipients is set forth and approved by the state of Washington and is different than DigiPen’s SAP policy.